 While I mentioned that philodendron gloriosum can happily summer outside in my humid Maryland climate here, that doesn’t mean it can stay outside.
 It will be happiest in temperatures that span the 60s into the high 80s and even low 90s.

 It is not cold or frost hardy, so make sure you take it inside once temperatures drop down into the 50s at night.
 If you keep your gloriosum indoors year round as a houseplant, know that it will be just fine—it tolerates a variety of normal household temps.

 Humidity is where I generally find that this is a more difficult plant.
 That’s because it prefers a higher humidity level.
 It likely won’t be happy with your normal household humidity levels (that is, unless you live in the tropics).
-Monitor humidity levels with a temperature & humidity gauge.
+Monitor humidity levels with a temperature & humidity gauge (affiliate link).